 The legislation will next go to the House and Speaker Pelosi has indicated that the measure will pass.
 President Trump is expected to sign the legislation into law.
 Full text of H.R.
 266. Summary of H.R.
 266.

-On Monday, April 27, 2020, President Trump unveiled the Opening Up America Overview and Testing Blueprint designed to facilitate state development
+On April 27, 2020, President Trump unveiled the Opening Up America Overview and Testing Blueprint designed to facilitate state development and implementation

 Opening Up America Again Guidelines.
 The